Research

 Co-advisor: Dr. Matthew Hallett

-My current research aims to understand the human-dimensions of human-jaguar coexistence and conflict in the Rupununi region of Guyana.
-I am applying the interdisciplinary conservation criminology framework to understand risk perceptions, environmental stewardship and guardianship intention towards jaguars and livestock.
-I am applying criminological and sociological theories and concepts in a new, novel setting: remote, rural, ranches and mostly-Indigenous communities.
+My past research aimed to understand the human-dimensions of human-jaguar coexistence and conflict in the Rupununi region of Guyana.
+I applied the interdisciplinary conservation criminology framework to understand risk perceptions, environmental stewardship and guardianship intention towards jaguars and livestock.
+I applied criminological and sociological theories and concepts in a new, novel setting: remote, rural, ranches and mostly-Indigenous communities.

-This project is part of the Sustainable Wildlife Management Programme-Guyana’s wider Human-wildlife conflict project led by Dr. Matthew Hallett.
+This project was part of the Sustainable Wildlife Management Programme-Guyana’s wider Human-wildlife conflict project led by Dr. Matthew Hallett.

 Past research